-If you develop vision changes or blind spots, it’s important to see an eye specialist at Optic Gallery South Meadows in Reno, Nevada.
+If you develop vision changes or blind spots, it’s important to see an eye specialist at Optic Gallery South Meadows in Reno, NV.
 Exceptional optometrist Warren Whitley, OD, perform screenings for macular degeneration and other eye diseases that can lead to vision loss when left untreated.
 Call the office to schedule an eye exam.

 Macular degeneration is an eye disease that can cause vision impairment, especially among people 50 and older, when not addressed.
 It may affect your ability to see fine details and your central vision.
 In its early stage, you might not have any symptoms, but routine eye exams can detect the problem.